daqnext/go-fast-cache/README.md

 # go-fast-cache

+go-fast-cache is a
+high-speed,
+thread-safe,
+key-value
+caching system.
-go-fast-cache is a high-speed, thread-safe, key-value caching system.
-All data keep in memory.
+All data is kept in memory.

+All expired data will be removed by background goroutine automatically.

 ## usage
 ```go